will-t-harris/bikes-and-bytes/data/blog/2020/05/18/jsx.md

 let greeting = <h1 className="greeting">Hello, world!</h1>;
 ```

-Clearly this is not normal HTML or JavaScript!
+Clearly, this is not normal HTML or JavaScript!
 If we run this code in a normal JavaScript file it will immediately throw a `SyntaxError` at the `<` because this isn't valid JavaScript!

-Under the hood the JSX gets 'translated' into regular JavaScript at runtime with a tool called [Babel](https://babeljs.io/docs/en/).
+Under the hood, the JSX gets 'translated' into regular JavaScript at runtime with a tool called [Babel](https://babeljs.io/docs/en/).

 > An explanation of Babel is beyond the scope of this post, but their documentation is excellent if you'd like to learn more!